Leopard Orchid (Ansellia africana) Indoor Care, Propagation and Problems with Solutions

 Watering

-For lush growth and regular blooms, water Leopard Orchid thoroughly during the growing period and allow the top 2-3 in. of soil to dry out between waterings to keep the soil moderately moist.
+For lush growth and regular blooms, water Leopard Orchid thoroughly during the growing period and allow the top 2-3 inches of soil to dry out between waterings to keep the soil moderately moist.

 Cut down on watering in the cold period as growth is minimal at this time.
 Avoid soggy soil as it can cause the orchid to rot.